wp-plugins/bepro-listings/readme.txt

 == Other Notes ==

 BePro Listings is the most advanced Direcotory and front end upload plugin available.
-Its dynamic architechture and configuration options facilitates unique and feature filled solutions.
+Its dynamic architechture and configuration options facilitate unique and feature filled solutions.
 This allows BePro Listings to transform into any type of directory.
-In fact, you can run multiple directories simultaneously.
+In fact, you can run multiple directories simultaneously via multisite or on one domain with our origami addon.

 Our **Drag and Drop Form Builder** addon is unique and takes advantage our our advanced architechture.
 It truely allows you to **Visually build** custom directories in whatever language you need.
 The typical issue with form builders is how they store information.
 It makes it impossible to search anything more than the title.
 With our approach, we are light years ahead over any other form builder or directory.
 We store the information in different ways exposing many aspects to search and filter.
 You **cannot find this solution** anywhere else.

 The base free plugin is filled with features used in most, directory, classifieds and portfolio websites.
 Our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, etc. With this level of control, there is no limit to the type of listing website you can create.

-Do you want to run multiple directories like a real classifieds website?
-Well the base free plugin is Multi Site compatible.
-If you would prefer to run all directories on the same domain, then we provide our Origami addon.
-You **cannot find this solution** anywhere else.

-Many of what we give away for free, others with charge you for e.g. clusterd google maps and csv support.
+Many of what we give away for free, others with charge you for e.g. clusterd google maps and csv import.
 Look closely at our feature set and you see that we allow you to build a complete product with the free base plugin.
 When interested in enhancing these features, we provide meaningful opportunities to do so.

 == Changelog ==
+= 2.1.52 (October 8th, 2014) =

+* Updated password field on front end form to be an actual password field instead of text

 = 2.1.51 (October 7th, 2014) =

 * Repaired file encoding which caused php errors